gvwilson/fiction/santas/index.md

 The last time he had seen her had been the family gathering at Long Night the year before.
 Finner's uncle had accidentally served Gran-Granna a cup of camomile tea, and had squirmed for an hour as she drank it one slow, withering sip at a time.

+[^postal-delivery]: In the postal sense of the word.

 The Tumbly house looked exactly like those on either side of it: a front door with an evergreen wreath on it,